Berwick - South West

 What are some of the major infrastructure and planning changes likely to influence Berwick - South West?

-Key infrastructure and planning changes likely to influence Berwick - South West include: Berwick South Development Plan (Planning); Hunt Club Village Shopping Centre Expansion (Approved); Stockland Minta Residential Estate (Construction); Hunt Club Estate (Completed); and St Peter's College - Clyde North Campus Expansion (Construction).
+Key infrastructure and planning changes likely to influence Berwick - South West include: Berwick South Development Plan (Planning); Hunt Club Village Shopping Centre Expansion (Construction); Stockland Minta Residential Estate (Construction); Hunt Club Estate (Completed); and St Peter's College - Clyde North Campus Expansion (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Berwick - South West?